A new law to regulate the online retail industry of China

 Merchants to have more responsibilities

 Previously, merchants were solely responsible when caught selling copycat merchandise.
-The new law places more liabilities on the e-commerce platforms, making them jointly responsible with merchants if these were to use the platform to sell any fake goods.
+The new law places more liabilities on the e-commerce platforms, making them jointly responsible for merchants if these were to use the platform to sell any fake goods.
 Hence, if a platform operator is aware of IP rights being violated on the website yet fails to take any actions to prevent this from happening, they will also be considered an offender in such a situation.
-This leaves platform operators under more strain – the likes of Alibaba, JD.com and Pinduoduo must now diligently control the scope of online sales on their websites.
-Failing to do so can lead to a fine of up to 2 million yuan in more serious cases.
+This leaves platform operators under more strain – the likes of Alibaba, JD.com, and Pinduoduo must now diligently control the scope of online sales on their websites.
+Failing to do so can lead to a fine of up to RMB 2 million in more serious cases.

 The operators are also obliged to keep transaction records of up to three years, along with information or services and products supplied.